ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-08-16-llm-tagalog.md

 ## Discussion: why are LLMs underperforming?

 It is apparent that our **supervised approach outperformed zero-shot prompting** in our datasets.
-These results are consistent with the findings of the BigScience group ([Wang et al., 2022](#wang2022WhatLM)).
-Their experiments showed that although decoder-only models trained on an autoregressive LM objective (basically the majority of our LLMs) exhibited the strongest zero-shot generalization, they're still outperformed by models trained via masked language modeling followed by multitask finetuning (BERT and friends).
+These results are consistent with the findings of the BigScience group ([Wang et al., 2022](#wang2022WhatLM)), where they showed that although decoder-only models trained on an autoregressive exhibited the strongest zero-shot generalization, they're still outperformed by models trained via masked language modeling followed by multitask finetuning.

-I want to expound on these results with three discussion points.
+Let me expound these results in the following sections.

 ### Generation != understanding

 I argue that one common misconception with LLMs is that we equate the generation of coherent texts to language understanding.
 Just because an LLM can "speak" [*co&ntilde;o*](https://en.wiktionary.org/wiki/konyo#Tagalog) or [*jejemon*](https://en.wikipedia.org/wiki/Jejemon) doesn't mean it understands linguistic grammar.
 LLMs are, after all, stochastic parrots ([Bender et al., 2021](#bender2021parrots)).
-They might be performant "numbers-wise," but they can bring unnoticeable harm when used liberally.
+They might be performant in leaderboards, but they can bring unnoticeable harm when used liberally.

 There are also differences from an architecture standpoint.
 The transformer architectures that we consider today as LLMs (GPT, Cohere, Dolly, etc.) are decoder-only models.